 Q. How will class size be impacted by this budget?

 As enrollment increases at Franklin High School, some class sizes may increase and exceed School Committee guidelines.
-However, the proposed budget includes 4 additional classroom teachers at the High School to address the larger class sizes.
 Enrollment at the elementary and middle level is declining and class sizes remain within School Committee guidelines.